 Most customers are honest and good people.
 If a customer tells you he has a problem, the chances are 99 out of a 100 he really does.
 Don’t let the other 1% make you question and mistreat everyone else.

 I would love to send you a copy of this book to add to your library.
-Simply fill out the form on the right side of and I will mail you a copy today!
+Just fill out the form on the right side of the page and I will mail you a copy today!

 President, PCR Business Systems